emilioforrer/haml_coffee_assets/README.md

 By default all HamlCoffee templates are registered under the `JST` namespace.

-Example:
+**Example:**

-A template located in `app/assets/templates/header.hamlc` with the given content:
+A template `app/assets/templates/header.hamlc` with the given content:

 ```haml
 %header
   %h2= title
 ```

 will be accessible in your browser as `JST.header`.
-You can now render the precompiled template with:
+You can now render the precompiled template and pass the data to be rendered:

 ```javascript
 JST.header.render({ title: 'Hello HamlCoffee' })
 ```

-If you prefer another namespace, you can set it in your `application.rb`:
+If you prefer another namespace, you can set it in your `config/application.rb`:

 ```ruby
 config.hamlcoffee.namespace = 'HAML'